eclipse-platform/eclipse.platform/docs/FAQ/FAQ_How_do_I_upgrade_Eclipse.md

 1. You first need to [add the new release's repository](https://help.eclipse.org/latest/index.jsp?topic=%2Forg.eclipse.platform.doc.user%2Ftasks%2Ftasks-128.htm) as follows:
     1. Window > Preferences > Install/Update > Available Software Sites
     2. Click 'Add'
-    3. Enter the URL of the new repository (for example, [https://download.eclipse.org/releases/2021-12/](https://download.eclipse.org/releases/2021-12/) ).
+    3. Enter the URL of the new repository for example, https://download.eclipse.org/releases/2021-12/
     4. Click 'Ok'
 2. [Help > Check for Updates](https://help.eclipse.org/latest/index.jsp?topic=%2Forg.eclipse.platform.doc.user%2Ftasks%2Ftasks-120.htm)
 3. If updates are found, proceed through the install wizard and restart the IDE when prompted.
 Otherwise, read carefully the error message to find out which component is conflicting and establish your resolution strategy.